Import your Subaru into Canada, import a car into Canada. Subaru Canada.

 Q: Is the Subaru of America warranty good in Canada (warranty info page)

-On 2008 and newer the Canadian buyer will have to pay for the warranty work done at a Canadian Subaru dealer and then submit the paid bill to SoA for reimbursement, or have the warranty work done at a US dealer.
+On 2008 and newer Subarus the Canadian buyer will have to pay for the warranty work done at a Canadian Subaru dealer and then submit the paid bill to SoA for reimbursement, or have the warranty work done at a US dealer.
 This is effective June 21, 2007 and applies to all Canadian owned and registered 2008 and newer US spec Subarus regardless of purchase date that were immediately registered in Canada.

 Notes: